 For more informal entertainment, various musical groups (including the Lebanon Community Band) perform free concerts in Colburn Park every Monday night throughout the summer.
 Thursdays during the summer feature a full day of activities in the park, with a children’s concert series at noon, farmers market and crafts from 4 to 7 p.m., and evening concerts highlighting nationally known folk and acoustic artists.

 Lebanon’s Entertainment Cinemas movie theater complex features six screens, while Hanover’s Nugget Theater has four.
-Serious movie buffs may join the Dartmouth Film Society series, which features a selection of American and foreign films, from well-known titles to obscure art films.
+At the Hopkins Center, the Dartmouth Film Society presents a selection of American and foreign films, from well-known titles to offbeat art films.
+In the summertime, the Fairlee Drive-In Theater in Vermont is a popular destination for open-air viewing of first-run movies.

 Across the river in Norwich, Vermont, the Montshire Museum of Science is a great place for children and fun-loving adults who enjoy learning.
 Carefully designed exhibits with scientific themes provide visitors with hands-on interaction that teaches as well as entertains.
 The Montshire also offers programs for school groups, summer nature camps, and a network of hiking trails.

-The Alliance for the Visual Arts (AVA), located just off Colburn Park in downtown Lebanon, has nurtured artists young and old for three decades with a wide variety of classes and exhibits.
+The Alliance for the Visual Arts (AVA), located just off Colburn Park in downtown Lebanon, has been promoting local artistic talent for three decades, presenting a wide variety of exhibitions and artists’ talks.
 The recent renovation of its 41,000-square-foot facility has received recognition as a “green” sustainable building project.
-The Hood Museum of Dartmouth College displays paintings, sculptures and artifacts from college collections and traveling exhibits.
+The Hood Museum of Art at Dartmouth College displays paintings, sculpture and artifacts from its permanent collections and traveling exhibits from around the world.